Help us build the Front Bogie

 The slide is a casting which will require machining after casting.

-Status - Order placed for pattern manufacture and casting
+Status - Casting Complete.
+Order placed for machining

 |A bush is required in the centre slide which the centre pivot engages in - Manufacture - £80